-Taking, re-investing or donating your dividend to our capacity-building activities
+Taking, re-investing or donating your dividend

-You can choose to receive your dividend direct to your bank account, reinvest it, or donate it to the Oikocredit Support Association for Oikocredit's additional technical capacity-building activities.
+You can choose to receive your dividend direct to your bank account, reinvest it in your depository receipts, or donate it to the Oikocredit International Support Foundation for Oikocredit's additional technical capacity-building activities.